#210: Fox Theatre Inglewood

 In 2014, Matt Lambros photographed the Fox Theatre Inglewood for his book After the Final Curtain: The Fall of the American Movie Theater.
 He captured a building that was slowly decaying, but still remarkably well preserved given how little attention has been paid to it.
 Over the years there have been efforts to protect the Fox and find a restoration-minded owner.
 Around 2010 the LA Historic Theatre Foundation partnered with the Inglewood Historic Preservation Alliance on a “Save the FOX” campaign, which resulted in an offer from the City of Inglewood to buy the theater.
 The offer was rejected, but the groups did get the Fox added to the National Register of Historic Places in early 2013, so that’s something.
 At least now any attempt to demolish it would trigger a CEQA review.

-Around 2018, the Fox Theatre was purchased by Thomas Safran & Associates, a big LA developer that recently completed the market-rate residential project Astra a block north of the Fox.
-There’s been no movement on a restoration or a sale for the theater, but who knows what the future will bring?
+Around 2018, the Fox Theatre was purchased by Thomas Safran & Associates (TSA), a big LA developer that recently completed the market-rate residential project Astra a block north of the Fox.
+In July of 2024, I got a tip from a local composer, looking for an appropriate abandoned theater for a film shoot, that TSA no longer owns the Fox.
+There’s been no movement on a restoration for the theater, but who knows what the future will bring?
 It’s nuts to think that the Fox Theatre Inglewood has now been closed for longer than it was open.
 It’s a mid-century movie palace trapped in amber.
 Or if not amber, maybe some other substance that’s not quite as good a preservative.
 Formaldehyde?
 JELL-O?

 Thanks to Matt Lambros, Michelle Gerdes and the Pacific Electric Railway Historical Society for granting permission to use their photos.
 And special thanks to Bill Counter – whose impossibly comprehensive Los Angeles Theatres blog is a north star for every post I write about LA theaters.